vivshaw/vivshaw.github.io/README.md

 [ ] Yarn PnP support?
 (Not compatible with Turborepo... yet!)
 [ ] Monorepo it?
 (Turborepo?
 NX?)
 [ ] Storybook
-[ ] port styles to Stitches / Radix
 [ ] Fix Data Mashups url
 [ ] tidy MDX components generally
 [ ] figure out why `srcset` isn't working right, then use it, and fix any other image perf issues